-Vegkop Polyculture Farm is a 1ha test farm of a 2ha farm model of the future in the Philippi Horticultural Area.
+Vegkop Polyculture Farm is a 1ha production, learning, modeling and training farm located in the Philippi Horticultural Area, Cape Town

-Our farming is based on the philosophy of the Watermans of Camissa.
-Watermans farming has its roots in the rich tradition and culture of the Khoi and San communities of Camissa who for hundreds of years prior to the colonial settler farmers, based their livelihood on the Camissa ecosystem- the land, rivers, wetlands, aquifers, indigenous plants and from animal husbandry.
+The farm was born out of the struggles of farmers and the community.
+Our 'Watermans' farming is based on the teachings of the Watermans of Camissa imbedded in the rich tradition and culture of the Cape Khoi communities of Camissa, who for hundreds of years prior to the arrival of the colonial settler farmers, based their livelihoods on the Camissa ecosystem- the land, rivers, wetlands, aquifers and indigenous plants.

-to grow the model/learning farm to become fully self-sufficient by 2023
+to grow the farm to become fully self-sufficient by 2023

 To grow our farming roots in pursuit of freedom, peace, knowledge, regeneration and self-sufficiency.